The Real Difference Between Seltzer, Club Soda, and Sparkling Water

-Seagram’s Sparkling Seltzer Water, for example, is carbonated water with potassium chloride, which results in 35 milligrams of sodium.
-On the other hand, Canada Dry’s Sparkling Seltzer Water and Vintage Seltzer both only have one ingredient: carbonated water.
+Seagram's Sparkling Seltzer Water, for example, is carbonated water with potassium chloride and has 35 milligrams of sodium.
+On the other hand, Canada Dry's Sparkling Seltzer Water and Vintage Seltzer both only have one ingredient: carbonated water.
 Polar Seltzer contains carbonated water and natural flavors.

-Sparkling water—like bubly and Spindrift (the only sparkling water flavored with real—is essentially identical to seltzer: it’s carbonated water with added flavoring.
+Sparkling water—like bubly and Spindrift (the only sparkling water flavored with real fruit juice)—is essentially identical to seltzer: it's carbonated water with added flavoring.
 And while LaCroix noted that seltzers can contain sodium, sparkling waters can too.
-All of Dasani’s sparkling waters contain 35 milligrams of sodium.
+All of Dasani's sparkling waters contain 35 milligrams of sodium.

 Ultimately, you'll find that many seltzers and sparkling waters have the exact same ingredients.
 Look at a label for Polar Seltzer and LaCroix Sparkling Water.
 You'll see the same two ingredients: carbonated water, natural flavors.